Linear control: Furnace example

 When controlling the temperature of an industrial furnace, it is usually better to control the opening of the fuel valve in proportion to the current needs of the furnace.
 This helps avoid thermal shocks and applies heat more effectively.

 At low gains, only a small corrective action is applied when errors are detected.
-The system may be safe and stable, but may be sluggish in response to changing conditions.
+The system may be safe and stable but may be sluggish in response to changing conditions.
 Errors will remain uncorrected for relatively long periods of time and the system is overdamped.
 If the proportional gain is increased, such systems become more responsive and errors are dealt with more quickly.
 There is an optimal value for the gain setting when the overall system is said to be critically damped.
 Increases in loop gain beyond this point lead to oscillations in the PV and such a system is underdamped.
 Adjusting gain to achieve critically damped behavior is known as tuning the control system.

 In the underdamped case, the furnace heats quickly.
 Once the setpoint is reached, stored heat within the heater sub-system and in the walls of the furnace will keep the measured temperature rising beyond what is required.
 After rising above the setpoint, the temperature falls back and eventually heat is applied again.
-Any delay in reheating the heater sub-system allows the furnace temperature to fall further below setpoint and the cycle repeats.
+Any delay in reheating the heater sub-system allows the furnace temperature to fall further below the setpoint and the cycle repeats.
 The temperature oscillations that an underdamped furnace control system produces are undesirable.

 In a critically damped system, as the temperature approaches the setpoint, the heat input begins to be reduced, the rate of heating of the furnace has time to slow and the system avoids overshoot.
-Overshoot is also avoided in an overdamped system but an overdamped system is unnecessarily slow to initially reach setpoint respond to external changes to the system, e.g. opening the furnace door.
+Overshoot is also avoided in an overdamped system but an overdamped system is unnecessarily slow to initially reach a setpoint response to external changes to the system, e.g. opening the furnace door.